-Staff is requesting that the Montecito Planning Commission receive and file the 2021 Comprehensive Plan Annual Progress Report.
-Staff recommends that the Montecito Planning Commission follow the procedures outlined below in order to provide by April 1, 2022, the 2021 Comprehensive Plan Annual Progress Report to the Board of Supervisors (Board), Governor's Office of Planning and Research (OPR), California Department of Housing and Community Development (HCD), and City of Santa Barbara.
-The Montecito Planning Commission's actions should include the following:
+Staff is requesting on February 23, 2022, that the County Planning Commission receive and file the 2021 Comprehensive Plan Annual Progress Report.
+Staff recommends that the County Planning Commission follow the procedures outlined below in order to provide by April 1, 2022, the 2021 Comprehensive Plan Annual Progress Report to the Board of Supervisors (Board), Governor's Office of Planning and Research (OPR), California Department of Housing and Community Development (HCD), and City of Santa Barbara.
+Your Commission's motion should include the following:

 - 1. Receive and file a staff report regarding the 2021 Comprehensive Plan Annual Progress Report (Attachment A); - 2.
-Provide any comments regarding the 2021 Comprehensive Plan Annual Progress Report to the County Planning Commission, for consideration of recommendation to the Board, OPR, and HCD; and - 3.
-Determine that the Montecito Planning Commission's actions regarding the 2021 Comprehensive Plan Annual Progress Report are not subject to CEQA, pursuant to CEQA Guidelines Sections 15060(c)(3) and 15378(b)(5) (Attachment B).
+Determine that the County Planning Commission's actions regarding the 2021 Comprehensive Plan Annual Progress Report are not subject to the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Sections 15060(c)(3) and 15378(b)(5); and - 3.
+Direct staff to provide the 2021 Comprehensive Plan Annual Progress Report to the Board of Supervisors (Board), Governor's Office of Planning and Research (OPR), and California Department of Housing and Community Development (HCD), pursuant to Government Code 65400, and to the City of Santa Barbara, pursuant to the Board's action to adopt the Mission Canyon Community Plan (April 1, 2014).